 - Entrepreneurs: Leaders of both for-profit and nonprofit organizations providing critical goods or services to the underserved.

-- Managing Polarities: Based on Barry Johnson’s work, Polarities aims to cultivate an individual’s ability to lead effectively when opposing but interdependent and equally important values are in tension.
+- Cultivate the ability to lead effectively when opposing but interdependent values are in tension

-- Lead diverse stakeholders through recurring and complex challenges
+- Understand how to lead diverse stakeholders through recurring and complex challenges

-- Understand larger, systemic problems and design more effective interventions
+- Navigate systemic problems and design more effective interventions using moral imagination

 How to Apply